Your Applicant Day in Peterborough

 By collaborating with your future classmates and current students you’ll build a shared understanding of what makes an educator effective, which will be invaluable in preparing you to work with young children in the future.
 What a great way to start your journey as an aspiring early years educator!

-Take part in sessions designed to introduce you to the role of child and family social work, and adult social work.
+Immerse yourself in sessions designed to introduce you to the role of child and family social work and adult social work.

-In the first taster session you'll focus on learning how to connect with children in a way that helps identify their emotional and psychological needs without being intrusive.
+In the first taster session you will focus on learning how to connect with children in a way that helps identify their emotional and psychological needs without being intrusive.
 You will explore methods such as creative play, observation, and the use of child-friendly communication tools.

-In the second taster session you'll use the Gert suit to experience aging and/or disability.
+In the second taster session you will use the Gert suit to experience aging and/ or disability.
 The Gert suit is a tool designed to simulate the physical limitations and challenges faced by elderly individuals or those with disabilities.
 By wearing the suit, you can gain firsthand experience of the difficulties faced such as limited mobility, joint stiffness, and sensory impairments.
-In this session, you will start to understand the physical challenges that can impact a person’s daily life and personal care needs, which will help you to offer personalised, empathetic care.
+In this session, you will start to understand the physical challenges that can impact a person’s daily life and personal care needs, which will help you to offer personalized, empathetic care.

 The sessions will conclude with a reflective discussion about empathy and personalisation across all areas of social work practice, bringing you together with current students, your future classmates and the lecturers.